 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - There are many other medicines that you should not use while you are using warfarin.
-These include many herbs, supplements, and over-the-counter (nonprescription) medicines.
-Ask your doctor before you use any other medicine, especially products that contain nonsteroidal antiinflammatory drugs (NSAIDs) such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, or Motrin®.
-Carefully check the labels of all other medicines you are using to be sure they do not contain NSAIDs.
+These include many herbs, supplements, and over-the-counter medicines, including NSAIDs (nonsteroidal antiinflammatory drugs) such as aspirin, ibuprofen, naproxen, Advil®, Aleve®, or Motrin®.
+Check the labels of all medicines to be sure they do not contain NSAIDs.

 Warnings While Using This Medicine